create3000/x_ite/docs/reference/Browser-Services.md

 Parse the passed URL into a X3D scene.
 When complete send the passed event to the passed node.
 The event is a string with the name of an MFNode inputOnly field of the passed node.

-If event and node are omitted then a X3DScene object.
+If event and node are omitted a X3DScene object is returned.

 #### void **loadURL** (*MFString url, MFString parameter*)